Ilchaffurin/Pipeline-RBMS/readme.md

 #### Where are the outputs files ?

 By default, all the files are saved in the `./results` directory.
-In the directory you will find five different file with the name of each process ()
+In the directory you will find five different files named as each process:

 #### Convert VCF files into CVS files